ajwl/ps1/_posts/2017-12-02-drawing-a-wavering-line.md

 ```

+### 4. Create a wrapper function for the draw line code

-4. Next we create a function called drawLine, it takes three arguments - the coordinates of a starting point.
+Next we create a function called drawLine, it takes three arguments - the coordinates of a starting point.

 ```javascript